kichu12348/dune_base/README.md

 ![UTSAV Festival](/banner/banner.jpeg)

-> **Note**: This project represents my best work so far, combining advanced animation techniques, creative design, and responsive implementation.
+> **Note**: This repository contains a modified version of the project that differs from my original implementation.

+## Repository Status

+This repository now contains a revised version of the project that has undergone significant design changes from my initial implementation.
+The original concept featured different artistic choices and technical approaches than what is currently represented here.

 ## Overview

 UTSAV Arts Festival is an immersive web experience inspired by Frank Herbert's Dune universe, showcasing a fictional arts festival on the desert planet Arrakis.
 The project features elaborate animations, interactive elements, and a unique aesthetic that blends futuristic technology with mystical desert elements.

 ## Features